Origin of ferroelectricity in magnesium doped zinc oxide: Introduction

-Zinc oxide in the wurtzite structure ($wz$-ZnO) is a technologically important polar semiconductor with a direct band gap of 3.7~eV~\cite{Vogel95p14316} and large electromechanical piezoelectric coefficient ($d_{33}=12.4$~pC/N)~\cite{Jang12p73503}.
-Moreover, various nanostructures of ZnO such as nanobelts, nanorings, nanowires, and nanocages~\cite{Wang04p26} have been synthesized, creating a rich platform for the design and development of nanoscale electronics such as optoelectronics, sensors, and transducers.
+Zinc oxide in the wurtzite structure ($wz$-ZnO) is a technologically important polar semiconductor with a direct band gap of 3.7~eV~\cite{Vogel95p14316} and a large electromechanical piezoelectric coefficient ($d_{33}=12.4$~pC/N)~\cite{Jang12p73503}.
+Various nanostructures of ZnO such as nanobelts, nanorings, nanowires, and nanocages~\cite{Wang04p26} have been synthesized, creating a rich platform for the design and development of nanoscale electronics.
 It was long postulated that $wz$-ZnO could be made ferroelectric through doping~\cite{Ozgur05p41301}.
 Onodera~\etal reported ferroelectricity in Zn$_{1-x}B_x$O ($B$ = Li, Mg), but the polarization values were unusually small (0.05--0.59 $\mu$C/cm$^{-2}$)~\cite{Onodera97p6008}, nearly three orders of magnitude smaller than ZnO ($\sim$90 $\mu$C/cm$^{-2}$).
-More recently, Ferri~\etal reported a giant switchable polarization of $>100$~$\mu$C/cm$^{-2}$ in Zn$_{1-x}$Mg$_{x}$O (ZMO) with $x$ in the range between $\sim$30\% and $\sim$37\% and coercive fields below 3~MV/cm, serving as a convincing example of ``ferroelectrics everywhere"~\cite{Ferri21p044101}.
-The origin of polarization reversal in ZMO remains an open question, except the hypothesis that Mg dopants may flatten the overall ionic potential energy landscape, similar to that in Sc-doped AlN.
+More recently, Ferri~\etal reported a giant switchable polarization of $>100$~$\mu$C/cm$^{-2}$ in Zn$_{1-x}$Mg$_{x}$O (ZMO) with $x$ in the range between $\sim$30\% and $\sim$37\% and coercive fields below 3~MV/cm at room temperatures, serving as a convincing example of ``ferroelectrics everywhere"~\cite{Ferri21p044101}.
+In comparison, conventional ferroelectrics like Pb(Zr,Ti)O$_3$ have a remnant polarization of 10--40~$\mu$C/cm$^{2}$ and a coercive field of 50--70 kV/cm~\cite{Budd85p107}; SrBi$_2$Ta$_2$O$_9$, being fatigue-free on Pt electrodes, has a smaller polarization of 5--10~$\mu$C/cm$^{2}$~\cite{deAraujo95p627}; rhombohedral BiFeO$_3$ could possess a high polarization of $\approx$100$~\mu$C/cm$^2$ and a coercive field in the range of 100--1500~kV/cm~\cite{Yun04p647,Wang03p1719}.
+The origin of polarization reversal in ZMO remains an open question, except the hypothesis that the Mg dopants may flatten the overall ionic potential energy landscape, similar to that in Sc-doped AlN.
 It is worthy to establish an atomistic-level switching mechanism that may help the development and optimization of ferroelectric ZMO and similar systems.
-To address this question, we carried out first-principles density functional theory (DFT) calculations to investigate the switchability of ZMO over a broad composition range.
+To address this question, we carry out first-principles density functional theory (DFT) calculations to investigate the switchability of ZMO over a broad composition range.